 Several major predictions now appear under this triangular model with a combined geographical time-space dimension and an embedded individual utility maximizing decision process to determine citizenship ascension.
-These include immigrant self-selection with risk-averse tax structure, thus attracting risk-taking immigrants who shun public services and desire untaxed income.
+These include immigrant self-selection with risk-averse citizenship acquisition.

-7 See Bo (2005) for a theoretically derived set of conditions to move and stay or leave country B with or without citizenship acquisition.
-8 The ROW is characterized by no public goods provision to immigrants as well as a non-progressive income immigrants choosing country B and risk takers moving directly to country C. In addition, once an immigrant chooses the entrepôt country B, ascension to citizenship will primarily occur for those immigrants who will enjoy mutual dual citizenship recognition and have, while in residence, accumulated substantial subsidized human capital.
+&lt;sup>7 See Bo (2005) for a theoretically derived set of conditions to move and stay or leave country B with or without immigrants choosing country B and risk takers moving directly to country C. In addition, once an immigrant chooses the entrepôt country B, ascension to citizenship will primarily occur for those immigrants who will enjoy mutual dual citizenship recognition and have, while in residence, accumulated substantial subsidized human capital.
 Moreover, given this human capital acquisition and a wider geographical labour market after naturalization, then it is predicted that ascension to citizenship will yield higher incomes to naturalized citizens.